Do you want to have a nice looking six-pack?

 1 kg of body fat provides 7,000 kcal of energy.
 Imagine, for example, a woman with a total energy intake of 1,800 kcal per day and a body weight of 65 kg.
 With a body fat content of 25%, the lady would then – somewhat simplified – have energy reserves for several weeks.

 Of course, you cannot use all your body fat as an energy reserve.
-But, you now have an idea that body fat provides huge energy storage.
+But, you now have an idea of the extent to which body fat is essential.

 The fact that body fat serves as an energy reserve is called storage fat.
 However, high levels of storage fat are a burden on your body.